top of page

 The Origins of Matcha: A Journey Through History

 During the Edo period, matcha was so highly regarded that elaborate processions were held to carry high-quality tea leaves to the Shogun’s capital.
-These processions symbolised the importance of matcha in the upper echelons of Japanese society, reinforcing its status as a revered drink.
+These processions symbolized the importance of matcha in the upper echelons of Japanese society, reinforcing its status as a revered drink and a vital part of matcha history and culture.

 Matcha Tea Powder